 A syndicate may be comprised of one or more underwriting members of Lloyd's.
 Each member is liable for its own share of underwriting liabilities on the syndicate on which it is participating but not other members' shares.
 Accordingly, the capital requirement that Lloyd's sets for each member operates on a similar basis.
-Each member's SCR shall thus be determined by the sum of the member's share of the syndicate SCR 'to ultimate'.
-Where a member participates on more than one syndicate, a credit for diversification is provided to reflect the spread of risk, but consistent with determining an SCR which reflects the capital requirement to cover a 1 in 200 year loss 'to ultimate' for that member.
-Over and above this, Lloyd's applies a capital uplift to the member's capital requirement, known as the ECA.
+For a member participating on a single syndicate, its SCR is determined by the member's share of the syndicate SCR 'to ultimate'.
+Where a member participates on more than one syndicate a credit for diversification is included to reflect the spread of risk.
+The credit given is consistent with determining an SCR which reflects the capital requirement to cover a 1 in 200 year loss 'to ultimate' for that member.
+Over and above this, Lloyd's applies an uplift to the member's SCR to determine the overall level of capital required.
+This is known as the member's Economic Capital Assessment (ECA).
 The purpose of this uplift, which is a Lloyd's not a Solvency II requirement, is to meet Lloyd's financial strength, licence and ratings objectives.
-The capital uplift applied for the 2013 year of account was 35% of the member's SCR 'to ultimate'.
+The capital uplift applied for the 2014 year of account was 35% of the member's SCR 'to ultimate'.